BV and BFV for the H-twisted Poisson sigma model: Naive generalization of AKSZ does not work for the HPSM

 However, this naive candidate of the BV action does not satisfy the classical master equation.
-In fact, with the induced BV-brackets one obtains
+In fact, with the induced BV brackets one obtains

 This is zero only for $H = 0$.
-Note that the second expression shows that the master equation holds true onshell (in some sense), i.e.\ upon usage of the obvious superfield extension of the field equation \eqref{eom1}.
-The onshell validity of the master equation (see also \cite{Park}) is not sufficient, however.
-In fact, this is precisely the reason imposing the use of the more elaborate BV-formalism over its simpler BRST-version (see also the discussion around \eqref{BRST2A}).
+Note that the second expression shows that the master equation holds true on-shell (in some sense), i.e.\ upon usage of the obvious superfield extension of the field equation \eqref{eom1}.
+A similar statement also follows if one drops the $H$-contribution to \eqref{omegaBVnaive}, taking $\omega_{BV}$ to have Darboux form, the choice made in \cite{Park}.
+The on-shell validity of the master equation is, however, not sufficient for the BV formulation.
+In fact, this is precisely the reason imposing the use of the more elaborate BV formalism over its simpler BRST version (see also the discussion around \eqref{BRST2A}).

-Let us try a somewhat more general ansatz.
-Suppose that one is not sure of how to distribute the 3-form $H$ between the BV-symplectic form and the BV-action.
+Let us try a more general ansatz.
+Suppose that one is not sure of how to distribute the 3-form $H$ between the BV symplectic form and the BV action (see also Appendix \ref{appC} for a related question).
 We thus introduce two parameters $\alpha,\beta \in \R$ and attempt to use